Translational Data Analytics & Informatics in Healthcare

-Erik Mayer is a Clinical Reader in the Department of Surgery and the Institute of Global Health Innovation and an Honorary Consultant Surgeon at Imperial College Healthcare and the Royal Marsden NHS Trusts.
+Erik Mayer is a Clinical Reader in the Department of Surgery and the Institute of Global Health Innovation and a Consultant Surgeon at Imperial College Healthcare and the Royal Marsden NHS Trusts.

-He qualified from Kings College London and then undertook his Surgical Training at St Mary's Hospital, London and then the NorthWest London Urology Specialist Training Rotation.
-He was awarded the Keith Yeates Memorial Medal and the Shackman Prize, (Intercollegiate Board in Urology) Gold Medal for outstanding performance in the FRCS (Urol) exam.
+He obtained his undergraduate MBBS from Kings College London and was awarded the Gold Medal.
+He then undertook his Surgical Training at St Mary's Hospital, London and the NorthWest London Urology Specialist Training Rotation.
+He was awarded the Keith Yeates Memorial Medal and the Shackman Prize, (Intercollegiate Board in Urology) Gold Medal for outstanding performance in the national FRCS (Urol) exam.

 He received his PhD in Health Services Research from Imperial College London, Department of Surgery & Cancer ("Quality of care in Surgery and methods to assess the volume-outcome relationship") before becoming an NIHR Lecturer in Surgery.

-Ongoing health services research uses big data analytical techniques for evaluating quality and safety in healthcare (using both structured and unstructured data) and includes evaluation and translation of evidence-base to the real world healthcare setting.
-He has a particular interest in novel assessment tools for capturing patient experience during treatment episodes, including across the entire patient pathway.
+Ongoing health services research uses big data analytical techniques for evaluating quality and safety and patient experience in healthcare (using both structured and unstructured data) and includes evaluation and translation of evidence-base to the real-world healthcare setting.

-He is Imperial Trust's Transformation CCIO (Analytics & Informatics), and chairs the Clinical Informatics Steering Committee, as well as represent Imperial at the UK Health Data Research Alliance and as the Clinical Informatics Lead NIHR Imperial Health Informatics Collaborative.
-He is a Fellow of the Faculty of Clinical Informatics and Director of Imperial Clinical Analytics, Research & Evaluation (iCARE), NIHR Imperial BRC.
+He is Imperial College Healthcare NHS Trust's (ICHT) Transformation CCIO (Analytics & Informatics), and chairs both the NIHR Imperial Academic Health Science Centre Research Informatics Committee and the ICHT Clinical Informatics Steering Committee, as well as represent Imperial at the UK Health Data Research Alliance Board.
+He was elected as a Fellow of the Faculty of Clinical Informatics.

-He is Theme Lead (Partnering with Patients for Safer Care) NIHR Imperial Patient Safety Translational Research Centre and is Programme Director for the MSc Health Policy, Centre for Health Policy, Institute of Global Health Innovation.
+He is a Theme Lead in the NIHR Imperial Biomedical Research Centre (Digital Health) and the NIHR NWL Patient Safety Research Collaborative and is Programme Director for the MSc Health Policy, Centre for Health Policy, Institute of Global Health Innovation.